GooldenApple/vvs-nordstrom/README.md

 ## User Experience (UX)

-During the project, the following user stories guided the development to ensure the website meets users' needs and expectations:

-### Primary User Stories

-- **As an older user, I want larger text and clear buttons**
-  So that I can easily read and navigate the site without difficulty.

-- **As a first-time visitor, I want to quickly understand the company’s services and how to contact them**
-  So that I can find the information I need without confusion.

-- **As a returning user, I want quick access to the contact form and gallery**
-  So that I can easily book services or view previous work.

-- **As a construction contractor, I want to find relevant information about collaborations with the plumbing company**
-  So that I can get a clear overview of the company’s offerings and contact options.

 ### UX Decisions

 - The layout is fully responsive, optimized for mobile, tablet, and desktop to ensure a great user experience on all devices.
 - Colour and typography choices focus on readability and accessibility, meeting WCAG contrast standards.
 - Navigation is simple and consistent throughout the site, with clear call-to-action buttons.
-- Images and media are optimized for fast loading without sacrificing quality.

 ### Initial Discussion